Cameron tells Netanyahu of two-state need, warning of ‘unimaginable’ suffering

 The Foreign Secretary reiterated his call for an ‘immediate humanitarian pause’ during their meeting in Jerusalem.

-Lord David Cameron told Benjamin Netanyahu of the need for a two-state solution after the Israeli prime minister rejected allies’ demands for Palestinian statehood.
+Lord David Cameron told Benjamin Netanyahu there must be an “immediate pause in the fighting” in Gaza as he pushed the Israeli prime minister over a two-state solution.

-The Foreign Secretary warned of “unimaginable” suffering in Gaza after he reiterated his call for an “immediate humanitarian pause” in a meeting in Jerusalem on Wednesday.
+During a meeting in Jerusalem on Wednesday, the Foreign Secretary warned of “unimaginable” suffering in the territory as urged Israel to allow in more aid trucks.

-The Tory peer urged Israel to open more crossing points into Gaza to allow crucial humanitarian aid into the besieged strip.

-He also called for the protection of medics and hospitals after their destruction in the war in Gaza triggered by Hamas’s wave of bloodshed in Israel on October 7.
+He also called for the protection of medics and hospitals after the destruction in Gaza caused by the war triggered by Hamas’s bloody attack on Israel on October 7.

-Lord Cameron also met with Palestine Authority president Mahmoud Abbas in Ramallah, in the West Bank, during his diplomatic mission to the Middle East.
+Lord Cameron also met Palestinian Authority president Mahmoud Abbas in Ramallah, in the West Bank, during his diplomatic mission to the Middle East.

 Mr Netanyahu has maintained his objection to Palestinian statehood despite calls from the US to work towards the two-state solution after the conflict.